 - Producing outputs such as the validation report, formatted and cleansed views, view aggregates etc.

 On its first run, the solution identified more than three thousand validation errors.
-These would have otherwise taken many weeks of manual testing to identify and resolve.
+These would have otherwise taken many weeks of manual testing and tracking to identify and resolve.

 What's really important to note here is the fact that, it never took more than an hour or so for the errors to be corrected by the analyst building the views.
-They were mostly simple and could be resolved by a simple copy and paste.
+Errors were generally simple and could be resolved by a quick copy and paste.

-The really important point: By automating the validation this way, the testing team didn't have to create and track a case for each error.
-An end-to-end administration process that would have taken at least a couple of hours, or more in some cases, per individual error.
+By automating the validation this way, the testing team didn't have to create and track a case for each error.
+An end-to-end administration process that would have taken at least a couple of hours or more per error.